Assistant professor (tenure track) / Associate professor in Chemical Engineering

-The Biological and Chemical Engineering (BCE) Section within the Department of Engineering (www.eng.au.dk) at Aarhus University invites applications for 2-3 assistant professor (tenure track) or associate professor position in the field of Materials Engineering.
-The positions are available as soon as possible.
+The Department of Biological and Chemical Engineering (BCE – www.bce.au.dk) at Aarhus University, invites applications for assistant professor (tenure track) or associate professor in Chemical Engineering.

 - Functional Materials

-For each of these positions, it is crucial that candidates hold a deep understanding of real-world systems and application in industrial production as well as end user consumption.
+It is crucial that candidates have a deep understanding of real world systems and the ability to implement research in industrial applications.
 Ability to relate research to achievement of UN sustainability goals will be emphasized as well.

-The positions will be anchored in the department’s BCE section, and the candidates are expected to work closely with other researchers/groups within the section and department as well as with external stakeholders.
+The position will be anchored in the section for Process & Materials Engineering, and the candidate is expected to work closely with other researchers/groups within the department as well as with external stakeholders.
 The ability to work in a multidisciplinary team is essential.

 The candidates must have excellent written and verbal communication skills.
 Relevant industrial R&D experience is considered positive.
 Candidates must, relative to their career stage, have an exceptional record of research accomplishment, a record of sustained external funding, with concomitant nationally or internationally recognized leadership in their field.

 The candidates are expected to be able to drive the build-up of internationally competitive research activities, and/or contribute to strengthening the current research activities.
-Commitment to excellence in teaching at both undergraduate and graduate levels, including existing courses and development of new courses, is expected.
+Commitment to excellence in teaching at both undergraduate and graduate levels, including existing courses and development of new courses, is expected in the extend that it can be combined with the Head of Degree Program function.

 Further expectations for the various levels of appointment are: